Since many of our attendees come in costume, we only have a few rules.

 All costumes at Florida Supercon must be PG during regular exhibition room hours.
 After hours, please keep it PG-13.
 We are a family friendly show.
 Use common sense.
 Anything that is illegal outside of the convention is illegal inside the convention.

-Florida Supercon reserves the right to deem a costume as unacceptable and request the wearer make modifications as necessary, change out of the costume entirely into more appropriate clothing, or require you to leave the convention.
+Florida Supercon reserves the right to deem a costume as unacceptable and to request the wearer make modifications as necessary, change out of the costume entirely into more appropriate clothing, or require you to leave the convention.

 If your costume hinders your vision or movement in any way, you should have a friend, or “handler”, with you at all times who can move and see freely.
 Leashes are permitted; however, if you are wearing the collar, you must be holding the handle.
-Leashes should not be extended between two or more people, as this causes an issue for the other patrons.
+Leashes should not be held between two or more people, as this causes an issue for the other patrons.

-Masks are allowed, however security and staff may ask you to remove your mask at any time, for any reason for identification purposes.
+Masks are allowed however, security and staff may ask you to remove your mask at any time, for any reason for identification purposes.